 About the Journal

 Sustainable Engineering and Innovation (SEI), ISSN 2712-0562 (UDC 62), is an international open access single-blind review journal published online.
-SEI is an interdisciplinary journal which publishes original full-length research papers, short communication, technical reports, case studies, reviews and book reviews in the following areas including: industrial and manufacturing engineering, quality control and continuous improvement, statistical modeling, supply chain management, operation research, ergonomics, renewable energy, materials, mechatronics, product design, power electronics and embedded systems, internet of things (IoT), computer network and security, cloud computing, artificial intelligence (AI), big data, data mining, image design and processing; virtual reality, environmental systems, management and natural resources recovery, pollution, environmental modeling.
+SEI is an interdisciplinary journal which publishes original full-length research papers, short communication, technical reports, case studies, reviews and book reviews in the following areas including: decision science, statistical modeling, operations research, renewable energy, materials, mechatronics, product design, power electronics and embedded systems, internet of things (IoT), computer network and security, cloud computing, artificial intelligence (AI), big data, data mining, image design and processing; virtual reality, environmental systems, management and natural resources recovery, pollution, environmental modeling.
 With the aim of providing high quality of original materials all papers are subject to initial appraisal by the Editors, and if suitable for further consideration, will be sent for single blind peer review.
-SEI is a cutting-edge content that delivers innovative and sustainable engineering topics to researchers, academicians, students and professionals over the globe considering social, environmental, and economic aspects.
+SEI is a cutting-edge content that delivers innovative and sustainable engineering topics to researchers, academicians, students, and professionals over the globe considering social, environmental, and economic aspects.

-The goal of this journal is to provide knowledge sharing platform without any restriction to anyone over the Globe.
+The goal of this journal is to provide cutting-edge content without subscription for its readers.
 Gold open access is encouragement for young researchers to link local knowledge to the global audience.
-Small businesses, schools and the other institutions as well as individuals from developing countries will have benefit of wider access to the research without any restriction.
+Small businesses, schools, and other institutions as well as individuals from developing countries will have benefit of wider access to the research without any restriction.

 Peer Review Process